20+ Years Experience

 Employee Benefit Trusts (EBTs) have emerged as a powerful tool for companies looking to incentivise and reward their workforce.

-A trust called an Employee Benefit Trust (EBT) is created by a company.
-It provides financial benefits to its current and former employees.
+A company creates an Employee Benefit Trust (EBT) that provides financial benefits to its current and former employees.

-The an employee ownership trust is typically governed by a trust deed, which sets out the rules and responsibilities of the key players involved employee ownership trust: the Settlor (the company), the Trustee the trustee, and the Beneficiaries (the employees).
+An employee ownership trust is typically governed by a trust deed, which sets out the rules and responsibilities of the key players involved: the Settlor (the company), the Trustee (the trustee)), and the Beneficiaries (the employees).

-EBTs can be used by private companies to provide a wide range of benefits, such as pensions, sick pay, or even shares in company itself, or cash, to their workforce.
+Private companies can use EBTs to provide their workforce with a wide range of benefits, such as pensions, sick pay, shares in the company itself, or cash.

 Key Components of an EBT